j-r-dial/Outages-Project/README.md

 **PCT_WATER_TOT:** Percentage of water area in the U.S. state as compared to the overall water area in the continental U.S. (in %)

 ## Data Cleaning and Exploratory Data Analysis
-Intially, we converted the excel file to a csv format.
-We removed unnecessary headers and rows before converting it to csv.
-After that, to clean the data we converted the OUTAGE.DURATION column from strings to float values in order to avoid type inconsistencies.
-Then we dropped null rows from the data set if either the OUTAGE.DURATION or PCT_WATER_TOT columns had nan values, this was done because this information is necessary towards our classification of states as costal versus inland and for determining the strength of our model.
-Also, we removed rows with outage durations less than or equal to 0 through filtering, as these values are physically impossible.
-Next, we converted PCT_WATER_TOT to numeric to avoid formating issues and percentage signs.
-We created a column, REGION_TYPE to classify whether the outage occured in a coastal or inland region based on the threshold of the median PCT_WATER_TOT.
-Finally, we got rid of columns that we didn't need by filtering them out.
+In order to clean our data, we intially we converted the excel file to a csv format and removed unnecessary headers and rows before converting it to csv.
+After this, we used the following steps:

+1) Converted the OUTAGE.DURATION, PCT_WATER_TOT, ANOMALY.LEVEL, POPPCT_URBAN, and MONTH columns from strings to float values in order to avoid type inconsistencies.

+2) Dropped null rows from the data set if any of these columns had nan values.

+3) Removed rows with outage durations less than or equal to 0 through filtering, as these values are physically impossible.

+4) Created a column, REGION_TYPE to classify whether the outage occured in a coastal or inland region based on the threshold of the median PCT_WATER_TOT.

+5) Got rid of columns that we didn't need by filtering them out.

 This left us with a dataset of 1398 different outages (rows) and 9 different features (columns).

 **Our cleaned dataset below:**